Story Time: The Day The World Changed

 September 11th, 2001 changed America.
 Some compared it to the Kennedy assassination because so many of us knew exactly what we were doing and what was going on when it happened.
 I shared this story in a moment through Twitter years ago and in comment replies.
 Now that I have this platform, my website, I figured I could share a better recollection of my memory here.

-I was in Home Economics at one of the many desks with my classmates when the announcement over the speaker system stated that students were going to be allowed to go home early today because there had been an attack on American soil.
-For the students that were not going to leave early, some bus routes would be still be running to take those of us that didn’t leave could get home.
+I was in Home Economics at one of the many desks with my classmates when the announcement over the speaker system stated that students would be allowed to go home early today because there had been an attack on American soil.
+For the students that would not leave early, some bus routes would be still be running to take those of us that didn’t leave could get home.
 Many of my classmates either left because they drove or had their parents pick them up, but for me, I ended up staying.

 The rest of the day seemed like a blur.
 The bus ride home was silent.
 The walk home was silent.
 I didn’t have any television at home, so it was days before I learned another plane had hit the Pentagon and another had crashed in Pennsylvania.
 All I had learned was about the towers being hit.